kolypto/campbell-biology/wonderful-en.md

 Fructose is the sugar that makes fruits and berries sweet.
 Notice that the highlighted oxygen is at a different place.
 This makes the molecule the so-called "ketone sugar": .
 The rest of the molecule is same as glucose.

 Fructose tastes sweeter than glucose.
-In the 1970s, a process was developed that converts the glucose in corn syrup into sweeter-stasting fructose.
+In the 1970s, a process was developed that converts the glucose in corn syrup into sweeter-tasting fructose.
 The result is the high-fructose corn syrup, which is also cheaper than table sugar.
 It's now an ingredient you commonly see in soft drinks and processed food.

 ![](chapters/img/05/six-carbon-sugars.png)